-In addition to the areas of economical, social and environmental responsibilities, SkiStar also works within sustainability related to health and active lifestyle where SkiStar has an opportunity to make a big difference.
+In addition to economic, social and environmental areas of responsibility, SkiStar works with health and active leisure time as a priority sustainability area, where SkiStar has an opportunity to make a considerable difference.